 Tomorrow Sleep and Loom & Leaf are both online direct-to-consumer sellers of mattresses.
 Both offer multiple firmness options, and the main difference between them is that Tomorrow Sleep uses springs while Loom & Leaf is all foam.
 Here’s a breakdown of the similarities and differences in more detail, so you can find the best option for you.

-- All options incorporate memory foam or similar material.
+- All options incorporate memory foam or similar material somewhere in the construction

 - All options have thick support layers.

-- Loom & Leaf is thicker at 12 inches to Tomorrow Sleep’s 10 inches.
+- Loom & Leaf is thicker at 12 inches compared to Tomorrow Sleep’s 10 inches.

-- Loom & Leaf is all foam while Tomorrow Sleep incorporates coils.
+- Loom & Leaf is all foam while Tomorrow Sleep incorporates coils in the support layer.

 - Loom & Leaf runs more expensive. ($550-$1,150 for Tomorrow Sleep, $649-$1,499 for Loom & Leaf)